How To Address An Employee With Substance Abuse Issues

-Reasons Why Employees Resort to Substance Abuse
+Reasons Why Employees Resort to Substance Use Disorder

-There are plenty of reasons for substance abuse in the workplace.
+There are plenty of reasons for substance use disorder in the workplace.
 Before anything else, it should be noted that in most cases, it’s not the office environment that’s to blame.
 There’s a strong correlation between traumatic experiences and substance use, and this has nothing to do with your organizational policies.

 Nevertheless, the office environment does contribute to substance drug abuse.
 Here are some of the reasons why your employees may take drugs or alcohol:

-Too much stress to perform
+- Too much stress to perform

-The office is too demanding of their time
+- The office is too demanding of their time

-They always find themselves out of control
+- They always find themselves out of control

-The job offers very little satisfaction and motivation
+- The job offers very little satisfaction and motivation

-Their job requires isolation from their colleagues
+- Their job requires isolation from their colleagues

-Nobody is monitoring their progress
+- Nobody is monitoring their progress

 - Personal issues